Celtic Medallion Gallery

 Celtic Medallion I

 Joann Stuebing of Grants Pass, OR, made this quilt for her daughter Carrielyn as a wedding present.
 It's hand appliquéd and hand quilted and it was completed in 1999.
 The Celtic border and lattice is from a bed size variation called Interlace on Point.
-The layout diagram and templates for Interlace on Point are included in Celtic Medallion I, which is available as a printed pattern or as an e-pattern.
+The layout diagram and templates for Interlace on Point are included in Celtic Medallion.
 Joann made this quilt as a sampler, so the Celtic blocks are all different and are all from Celtic Style Floral Applique.

 Celtic Medallion II

-Christine Linder' version left the flowers out of the border knotwork of Celtic Medallion II, which is available as a printed pattern or as an e-pattern.
+Christine Linder' version left the flowers out of the border knotwork of Celtic Medallion II.

 Christine used different colors for the flowers, instead of making them all the same.